getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 Then, the proxy's `get(..)` handler looks first to see if a requested `key` is on the proxy.
 If not, the operation is manually handed off to the object reference stored in the `Symbol.for("[[Prototype]]")` location of `target`.

-One important plus of this pattern is that the definitions of `obj1` and `obj2` are mostly not intruded by the setting up of this circular relationship between them.
-Though the previous snippet has all the steps intertwined for brevity sake, if you look closely, the proxy handler logic is entirely generic (doesn't know about `obj1` or `obj2` specifically).
+One important advantage of this pattern is that the definitions of `obj1` and `obj2` are mostly not intruded by the setting up of this circular relationship between them.
+Although the previous snippet has all the steps intertwined for brevity's sake, if you look closely, the proxy handler logic is entirely generic (doesn't know about `obj1` or `obj2` specifically).
 So, that logic could be pulled out into a simple helper that wires them up, like a `setCircularPrototypeOf(..)` for example.
 We'll leave that as an exercise for the reader.

 Now that we've seen how we can use `get(..)` to emulate a `[[Prototype]]` link, let's push the hackery a bit further.
 Instead of a circular `[[Prototype]]`, what about multiple `[[Prototype]]` linkages (aka "multiple inheritance")?
 This turns out to be fairly straightforward: